Sexual Abuse and Evil in the Catholic Church

 First approach of the Serpent to Adam and Eve.
 Gustave Doré (1832-1885)

-I write this, as – not without some trepidation – I present the first major extract from my upcoming book The Gentle Traditionalist at this site.
+I write this, as – not without trepidation – I present the first major extract from my upcoming book The Gentle Traditionalist at this site.

 By contrast, we offered a very small extract last time (here), where we we also introduced the conflict between the book’s two main characters: GT – the Gentle Traditionalist himself – and GPL his sceptical, secular interlocutor.